DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 The command will add the dashboard definition to `manifest.json` of the integration.
 The dashboard JSON payload will be available in `/assets/dashboards/<INTEGRATION>_overview.json`.

+Commit the changes and create a pull request.

 ## Best Practices

 ![Mongo dashboard](https://raw.githubusercontent.com/DataDog/integrations-core/master/docs/developer/assets/images/mongo_dashboard.png)